-Kota Garh Palace Museum has rich collection of arms & armours, royal regalia, silver gilt thrones, elephant howdahs which spoke so much about the bygone era.
+Kota Garh Palace Museum, also known as Rao Madho Singh Museum, has rich collection of arms and armours, royal regalia, silver gilt thrones, elephant howdahs which spoke so much about the bygone era.

-The map with events of 1857-58 introduced us to all the times of British existence.
-There was also a spectacular Arial view image of the Fort that almost left everybody in a wow mode.
+The map with events of 1857-58 introduces us to all the times of British existence.
+There is also a spectacular Arial view image of the Fort that almost left everybody in awe.

-Exploring the backside of the fort, we witnessed that Kota bairrage dam built up in 1960 had major effects on the garh palace buildings.
-It flooded the basements of Jhala Haveli and the blasting for construction severly damaged it so that over time it has become a derelict ruin.
+While exploring the backside of the fort, one can witness that Kota bairrage dam built up in 1960 had major effects on the Garh palace buildings.
+It flooded the basements of Jhala Haveli and the blasting for construction severly damaged and made it a derelict ruin.
 The large wall paintings were removed prior to the blasting and are on display in the National Museum in Delhi.

-The preserved skins of Deer, Indian Lion, Bear, Indian Bison, etc. indicated towards the hobby of hunting that the Royal Families possess.
+The preserved skins of Deer, Indian Lion, Bear, Indian Bison, etc. indicate towards the hobby of hunting that the Royal Families possessed.

-That’s not all!
-Have a look at our gallery to enjoy some more of the City Palace.
+Have a look at our gallery to get a glimpse of the Museum inside Kota Garh Palace

 Follow our series on Heritage of Hadoti on Facebook & Instagram using #HeritageofHadoti